System Design Space

 System behavior

-What the product does for users today.
-Effects are visible immediately, but changes become expensive if structure is weak.
+What the product does for users right now.
+The effects are visible immediately, but weak structure quickly makes those changes expensive.

 System structure

-How cheap and safe tomorrow’s changes will be.
-Benefits are delayed, but they define long-term team velocity.
+How cheap and safe tomorrow's changes will be.
+The payoff is delayed, but it defines long-term team velocity.

-The first part is a toolkit of low-cost moves that significantly improve clarity and reduce friction for subsequent feature work.
+The first part is a toolkit of low-cost moves that make code easier to read, easier to navigate, and easier to change before feature work begins.

 Readability